x7qiu/LeetCode/LinkedList/README.md

 This brings code complexity, as you need to keep track of more variables and treat special cases carefully.
 The head node obviously has no previous node and the last `NULL` node has nothing after it.
-I usually approach a problem in the following steps:
+Recursive solutions often exist and are easier to reason about, but bring up the space complexity to O(n).
+For an iterative solution, I usually formulate it with the following steps: